|

 You may want to ask your doctor or nurse some of the following questions:

-In this booklet we have covered the key priorities of the NICE guideline.
-For further information, NICE has produced a version of the guideline which is available from the NICE website, www.nice.org.uk, or from the NHS Response Line, 0870 1555 455 (quote ref. number N0463).
+On this page we have covered the key priorities of the NICE guideline.
+For further information, NICE has produced a version of the guideline which is available from the NICE website, www.nice.org.uk, or by calling 0845 003 7783 (quote ref. number N0463).